 Oh!!
 Snowbirds I love you so!!!
 But I have a bone to pick with you.

-We love that you come down for the winter, your help to our economy is greatly appreciate it.
-However, you using our roads as it is the first time behind the wheels… well that is a no no.
+We love that you come down for the winter, your help to our economy is greatly appreciated it.
+However, you using our roads as it is the first time behind the wheels… well that is a no-no.